Provo East Central Historic District

-The Provo East Central Historic District is a 260 acre historic district in Provo, Utah, United States that was listed on the National Register of Historic Places in 1998.
+The Provo East Central Historic District is a historic district in Provo, Utah, United States that was listed on the National Register of Historic Places in 1998 and enlarged in 2026.

 Description

-The district It is roughly bounded by 100 East, 500 North, 600 East, and 500 South and includes examples of Bungalow/Craftsman, Prairie School, and Late Victorian architecture among its 599 contributing buildings.
+The district, when first listed in 1998, was roughly bounded by 100 East, 500 North, 600 East, and 500 South and includes examples of Bungalow/Craftsman, Prairie School, and Late Victorian architecture among its 599 contributing buildings.
 The majority of its buildings were constructed between 1900 and 1925.

 The Charles E. Loose House is a contributing property in the district.